Mental Health Commission

 Consultation

 Consultation to inform the Strategy took place between October and December 2024 and is now closed.
+The consultation was guided by a Discussion Paper.

 Throughout the process we heard from people across the State via face to face and virtual workshops, online surveys, written and verbal submissions and targeted engagements.
 We were fortunate to visit all regions and hear directly from people with lived experience, their families and carers, community members and local service providers about how the Strategy can be shaped to meet their needs and support better outcomes for their communities.
 We have also heard from relevant governance bodies, key stakeholders, and government agencies.